miolab/weather_cast_angle/README.md

   - Current weather data: https://openweathermap.org/current
   - 5 day weather forecast: https://openweathermap.org/forecast5
 - Moon information: calculate using PyEphem astronomy library for Python https://rhodesmill.org/pyephem/

+### Disclaimer

+- This repository and application are designed for **personal use** only.
+- The use of this app is at your own risk.
+We assume no liability for any outcomes resulting from its use.

 ---